zaka41a/CogniGrid-AI/README.md

 CogniGrid AI ingests heterogeneous documents, extracts entities and relationships using NLP pipelines, and stores them in a **Neo4j knowledge graph**.
 The platform exposes this graph through:

-- **Visual graph explorer** — interactive force-directed graph with filtering and path traversal
+- **Visual graph explorer**: interactive force-directed graph with filtering and path traversal
-- **GraphRAG Chat** — multi-hop retrieval-augmented generation over the graph using vector + graph search
+- **GraphRAG Chat**: multi-hop retrieval-augmented generation over the graph using vector + graph search
-- **AI Agent** — autonomous tool-calling agent that plans, executes, and explains complex queries
+- **AI Agent**: autonomous tool-calling agent that plans, executes, and explains complex queries
-- **Network Topology** — real-time anomaly detection and alert management
+- **Network Topology**: real-time anomaly detection and alert management
-- **REST & Admin API** — secured by JWT with role-based access control
+- **REST & Admin API**: secured by JWT with role-based access control

 All services are containerised, individually scalable, and observable via Prometheus + Grafana.